 The following sets out further detail regarding concessions that may be applicable to the sector.

-6.1 Generic designated business
+5.1 Generic designated business

 Designated businesses may avail themselves of the concession at paragraph 18 of the Code, provided that certain conditions are met.
-Paragraph 18 states that verification of the identity of a customer is not required to be produced for -
+Further guidance on this concession is provided at section 4.4 of the Handbook.